PureKrome/serilog-sinks-insightops/README.md

 {
-    Region = "<to fill in by you>", // au, eu, jp or us Token = "<to fill in by you>", // Guid, taken from your InsightOps log account UseSsl = false // or True for sending via HTTPS
+    Region = "<to fill in by you>", // au, eu, jp or us Token = "<to fill in by you>", // Guid, taken from your InsightOps log account UseSsl = false, // or True for sending via HTTPS.
+Make sure you can handle TLS1.2 (or newer) Debug = false // or True to see low level R7 Insight ops debug messages in the console (this is helpful actually!)
 };
 ```